galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 #### 1. Install into an existing local non-docker development Galaxy

 - Highly recommended if you already have or want to start a local disposable Galaxy server for development.
-Quick and easy.
+- Quick and easy.
 - Your work will be persistent like any other jobs on that Galaxy.
-- Once installed, it appears on the tool menu for all users, **but only local administrative users can successfully execute it**
+- Only local administrative users can successfully execute it
 - It will fail with an explanation for non-administrative users.
 - If you have a private toolshed, you can configure the ToolFactory to upload new tools and then install them back to the host Galaxy.
 - Provide the URL and API key for the toolshed and the Galaxy and choose the install after test option toward the end of the form.